igor11191708/async-http-client/README.md

 ## Features
 - [x] Multiplatform
-- [x] You have fasttrack functions to make requests immediately by url or build the infrastructure configuration that suits you
+- [x] You have fast-track functions to make requests immediately by url or build the infrastructure configuration that suits you
 - [x] Stand alone package without any dependencies using just Apple's  facilities
 - [x] Set up amount of attempts(retry) with **"Exponential backoff"** or **"Constant backoff"** strategy if request fails.
 Exponential backoff is a strategy in which you increase the delays between retries.
 Constant backoff is a strategy when delay between retries is a constant value
+- [x] Different strategies to validate Data or URLResponse
 - [x] Customizable for different requests schemes from classic **CRUD Rest** to what suits to you
 - [x] Customizable in terms of URLSession
 - [x] Customizable in terms of URLSessionTaskDelegate, URLSessionDelegate